OysterKing/Final-Year-Project/README.md

 13/01/16:
 Created a new class called NetReader that will read the xml file containing the custom topology and create a corresponding mininet topology.
 Need to add another class that initialises and launches mininet.
 Created a new class called NetInitialiser that starts up the custom topology on mininet read by the NetReader.

+14/01/16:
+Had to clone the project again do to a corrupt file, some changes to files may be undocumented.
+Added a small change to the NetReader class to correctly create the links between the hosts and switches.